-PSY-757 Child and Adolescent Psychotherapy
+PSY-757 Child and Adolescent Psychotherapy 3 Credits (PCO-338)

-Prerequisites: PCO-520, PCO-623 (Applies to M.A. students only).
+Prerequisites: PSY-720 and PSY-723.
 The purpose of this course is to provide a conceptual framework for interventions with children and adolescents.
-The course will focus on interventions and research on the major psychotherapeutic approaches for children and adolescents, including psychodynamic, Adlerian, person-centered, cognitive-behavioral, family systems, and parent-infant psychotherapy.
-The importance of addressing ethical, legal, and advocacy issues will be emphasized.
-Differences and diversity in treatment, adapting treatment for clients with disabilities, and issues related to child abuse will also be covered.
+The course will focus on specific interventions and research on the major psychotherapeutic approaches for children and adolescents, including cognitive-behavioral, psychodynamic, family systems, Adlerian, person-centered, and parent-infant psychotherapy.
+The importance of addressing ethical and legal issues unique to the treatment of this population will be emphasized.
+Differences and diversity in treatment, and adapting treatment for clients with disabilities, will also be covered.
+NOTE: This course is only offered in the Fall Semester.
+(Required Course for Child and Adolescent Psychology Track)